Dr. Ahava Shira,

 Poet, Memoir Writer, Dancer, Visual Artist

-There is a feeling, of exhilaration and wonder, when I am in the midst of a session.
+There is a feeling of deep purpose, when I am in the midst of a session.
 Listening to the women’s stories, witnessing their journeys, hearing their voices soften as they touch upon a vulnerable truth, or watching as their eyes light up when they taste the freedom of expression or the healing from having found a different way to tell their story that unburdens them, releases knots of frustration, guilt or shame.
+Or when they are sharing with each other how they resonate with each others’ experience.

-I feel such gratitude that life has given me the skills, gifts and opportunities to be a generous loving support for each woman’s writing process, which is also a healing process, learning process, discovery process and a self-loving process.“
+I feel such gratitude that life has given me the skills, gifts and opportunities to be a loving support for each woman’s writing process, which is also a healing process, learning process, discovery process and a self-loving process.

 Here’s how I developed this beautiful work: